 How much does children’s critical illness cover cost?

 You can often add your children to your life insurance policy for low incremental prices, but this will depend on your level of cover, personal circumstances, and the insurer you go with.

 As your premiums will be determined by how much cover you actually need, you may want to consider the emotional cost to yourself and family if you lose a child and what financial support you would need.

 You’ll also need to consider how long you want to be covered for.
 Policies will vary in length, but will typically cover your child until they reach adulthood, i.e. when they turn 18.
 However, some will last longer than this, providing cover for your child until they finish higher education, for example.

 Be aware that it may be harder, or at least more expensive, to get insurance if your child has a pre-existing condition.

 Should I add my children to my life and critical illness policy?

 So, why do it?
 Many insurance companies will tell you it sets your child up for the future.

-If you’re child is included in your life insurance policy, it’s more likely they’ll be accepted for policies as an adult, regardless of any criteria that may otherwise exclude them.
 It’s setting your kid up to have access to a great choice of life insurance deals when they’re older, especially if they develop illnesses.